dotnet/machinelearning-samples/samples/csharp/end-to-end-apps/AnomalyDetection-SalesSpike-WinForms/README.md

 * Preparing and loading the data from (`shampoo-sales.csv`) to an IDataView.

-* Creating an Estimator by choosing a trainer/learning algorithm (in this case `DetectIIDSpike`) and setting parameters (in this case confidence level and p-value).
+* Creating an Estimator by choosing a trainer/learning algorithm (e.g. `IidSpikeDetector` or `IidChangePointDetector`) and setting parameters (in this case confidence level and p-value).

-The initial code is similar to the following:
+The initial code for Spike Detection is similar to the following:

 ```CSharp
 // Create MLContext object